National Conference of Constitutional Law Scholars 2021

 Professor of Law at Oklahoma City University School of Law

-Jeremy Telman is a professor at Oklahoma City University School of Law, specializing in constitutional law and legal theory.
+Jeremy Telman is a Professor of Law at Oklahoma City University School of Law, specializing in constitutional law and contracts.

 Justin Collings

-Professor of Law at Brigham Young University Law School
+Professor of Law at Brigham Young University J. Reuben Clark Law School

-Justin Collings is a professor at BYU Law School, focusing on constitutional law and history.
+Justin Collings is a Professor of Law at BYU Law School, focusing on constitutional law and history.

 Professor of Law at Georgetown University Law Center

-Lawrence Solum is a professor at Georgetown University Law Center, focusing on constitutional theory, procedure, and philosophy of law.
+Lawrence Solum is a Professor of Law at Georgetown University Law Center, focusing on constitutional theory, procedure, and philosophy of law.

 Luke Boso